mflatt/scratchy/README.txt

 Move the duck using the arrow keys to chase the fish and keep it in the blue aquarium.
 The fish says your current score.

-The programs "fish1.rkt" through "fish10.rkt" are the tutorial, and then there's a relatively big jump to "fish.rkt" the relies on "parser.rkt".
+The programs "fish1.rkt" through "fish12.rkt" are the tutorial, ending with "fish.rkt" (which looks like a big jump, but it's mostly "parser.rkt").

 The code should run in DrRacket v5.3 and later.